Windows XP: Networking and internet functionality

 Windows XP was originally bundled with Internet Explorer 6, Outlook Express 6, Windows Messenger, and MSN Explorer.
 New networking features were also added, including Internet Connection Firewall, Internet Connection Sharing integration with UPnP, NAT traversal APIs, Quality of Service features, IPv6 and Teredo tunneling, Background Intelligent Transfer Service, extended fax features, network bridging, peer to peer networking, support for most DSL modems, IEEE 802.11 (Wi-Fi) connections with auto configuration and roaming, TAPI 3.1, and networking over FireWire.
 Remote Assistance and Remote Desktop were also added, which allow users to connect to a computer running Windows XP from across a network or the Internet and access their applications, files, printers, and devices or request help.
-Improvements were also made to IntelliMirror features such as Offline Files, Roaming user profiles and Folder redirection.
+Improvements were also made to IntelliMirror features such as Offline Files, roaming user profiles, and folder redirection.

-Backwards compatibility
+Backward compatibility

 To enable running software that targets or locks out specific versions of Windows, "Compatibility mode" was added.
-The feature allows pretending a selected earlier version of Windows to software, starting at Windows 95.

-While this ability was first introduced in Windows 2000 Service Pack 2, it had to be activated through the "register server" and was only available to administrator users, whereas Windows XP has it activated out of the box and also grants it to regular users.
+It allows pretending a selected earlier version of Windows to software, starting at Windows 95.
+This feature was first introduced in Windows 2000 Service Pack 2, released five months before the release of Windows XP, and was backported from prerelease Windows XP builds.
+Unlike with Windows XP, however, it was hidden from the operating system as it was not enabled by default and had to be manually activated through the Register Server utility.
+It was also only available to administrator users.
+Windows XP has this feature activated out of the box and also grants it to regular users.